 - People are willing to pay for the benefits, not for the features.

 - Humans are less likely to leave their existing belongings than to get new ones.
-Almost everyone wants to fully utilize the goods and services they have bought instead of switching to a newer one by reinvesting for the same feature.
+Almost everyone wants to fully utilize the goods and services they have bought instead of switching to a newer one by reinvesting in the same feature.

 - Building trust & providing value has enormous ROI.